stashed/docs/docs/reference/operator/stash_create-vs.md

 ### Options

 ```
-      --backupsession.name string   Set BackupSession Name
+      --backupsession string     Name of the respective BackupSession object
   -h, --help                     help for create-vs
       --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string            The address of the Kubernetes API server (overrides any value in kubeconfig)
-      --metrics-enabled             Specify whether to export Prometheus metrics
+      --metrics-enabled          Specify whether to export Prometheus metrics (default true)
       --pushgateway-url string   Pushgateway URL where the metrics will be pushed
+      --target-kind string       Kind of the Target
+      --target-name string       Name of the Target
 ```

 ### Options inherited from parent commands